-- Race (including traits historically associated with race, such as hair texture and hairstyle, including but not limited to braids, locks, and twists); - Color; - Gender (including gender identity, gender expression, and transgender identity, whether or not the employee is transitioning or has transitioned)); - Sex (including pregnancy, childbirth, breastfeeding, and medical conditions related to such); - Religious creed (including religious dress and grooming practices); - Marital/registered domestic partner status; - Age (forty (40) and over); - National origin or ancestry (including native language spoken and possession of a driver's license issued to persons unable to prove their presence in the U.S. is authorized by federal law)); - Physical or mental disability (including HIV and AIDS); - Medical condition (including cancer and genetic characteristics); - Taking of a leave of absence pursuant to the Family Medical Leave Act ("FMLA"), Pregnancy Disability Leave ("PDL") law, Americans with Disabilities Act ("ADA"), California Family Rights Act ("CFRA"), the Fair Employment and Housing Act ("FEHA"), or laws related to domestic violence, sexual assault and stalking;; - Genetic information; - Sexual orientation; - Military and veteran status; or - Any other consideration made unlawful by federal, state, or local laws.
+- Race (including traits historically associated with race, such as hair texture and hairstyle, including but not limited to braids, locks, and twists); - Color; - Gender (including gender identity, gender expression, and transgender identity, whether or not the employee is transitioning or has transitioned)); - Sex (including reproductive health decision making, pregnancy, childbirth, breastfeeding, and medical conditions related to such); - Sex stereotype (including an assumption about a person's appearance or behavior, gender roles, gender expression, or gender identity, or about an individual's ability or inability to perform certain kinds of work based on a myth, social expectation, or generalization about the individual's sex); - Religious creed (including religious dress and grooming practices); - Marital/registered domestic partner status; - Age (forty (40) and over); - National origin or ancestry (including native language spoken and possession of a driver's license issued to persons unable to prove their presence in the U.S. is authorized by federal law); - Physical or mental disability (including HIV and AIDS); - Medical condition (including cancer and genetic characteristics); - Taking of a leave of absence pursuant to the Family Medical Leave Act ("FMLA"), Pregnancy Disability Leave ("PDL") law, Americans with Disabilities Act ("ADA"), California Family Rights Act ("CFRA"), the Fair Employment and Housing Act ("FEHA"), or laws related to domestic violence, sexual assault and stalking; - Genetic information; - Sexual orientation; - Military and veteran status; or - Any other consideration made unlawful by federal, state, or local laws.

-This policy extends to all job applicants and employees and to all aspects of the employment relationship, including the hiring of new employees and the training, transfer, promotion, discipline, termination, compensation and benefits of existing employees.
+This policy extends to all job applicants and employees and to all aspects of the employment relationship, including the hiring of new employees and the training, transfer, promotion, discipline, termination, compensation, and benefits of existing employees.